CivicActions/guidebook/about-this-guidebook/editing-the-guidebook.md

   - common-practices-tools
   - practice-areas
   - about-this-guidebook
-- Click Add file > Create new file
+- Click Add file > Create new file.

 Alt tag: Screenshot of GitHub directory with dropdown menu with two items: Create new file and Upload file.

-- Name your file, ending with the extension .md
+- Name your file, ending with the extension .md.

 <!-- image file to come -->
 Alt tag: Screenshot of new GitHub file field where you enter the name of the new file.

 - Add your content.
-- Click the **Preview** tab to make sure everything looks right
+- Click the **Preview** tab to make sure everything looks right.

 ## Step 3: Save your changes